List of Marvel Comics characters: C: Eliot Franklin

 Eliot Franklin is a member of the Ringmaster's Circus of Crime who is themed after a clown.
 He and the other members of the Circus - the Human Cannonball, the Great Gambonnos, and Princess Python - later leave the Ringmaster's service and become independent criminals, collectively known as the Masters of Menace.

-In the "Civil War" storyline, the Clown becomes a bird-like mutate after being exposed to gamma radiation and joins the Gamma Corps under the name Griffin.
-In Hulk (vol. 3), Griffin and the members of Gamma Corps have their powers removed by Doc Green, a new personality of the Hulk who believes gamma-powered superhumans to be a threat to humanity.
+In the "Civil War" storyline, Clown is mutated into a bird-like form after being exposed to gamma radiation and joins the Gamma Corps under the name Griffin.
+Griffin and the members of Gamma Corps later have their powers removed by Doc Green, a new personality of the Hulk who believes gamma-powered superhumans to be a threat to humanity.

 Second version

 A second version of Clown appears in Brand New Day as a member of the Hood's crime syndicate.
 The Clown is later contacted by Zodiac and Death Reaper, who ask him to join them.
 Together, they attack the Human Torch, hijack the Red Ronin mecha to attack Times Square, and annoy Norman Osborn.
-The Clown, along with Paste-Pot Pete, rob a bank during Red Ronin's rampage; during the robbery, the Clown executes subdued security guards.
-The Clown later joins Manslaughter Marsdale in killing H.A.M.M.E.R troops at an old S.H.I.E.L.D. barbershop base, as Zodiac reveals the stolen Zodiac Key to Agent Murphy.
-The Clown is eventually revealed to be Eliot Franklin's half-brother.
-Boomerang and Owl later bring the Clown into the Sinister Sixteen, which is assembled to distract the Chameleon's forces while Boomerang steals from him.
+Clown, along with Paste-Pot Pete, rob a bank during Red Ronin's rampage; during the robbery, Clown executes subdued security guards.
+Clown later joins Manslaughter Marsdale in killing H.A.M.M.E.R troops at an old S.H.I.E.L.D. barbershop base, as Zodiac reveals the stolen Zodiac Key to Agent Murphy.
+Clown is eventually revealed to be Eliot Franklin's half-brother.